pigpig1524/linear-programming/HW/HW1/README.md

 ## Main idea
 ### Task 1 - Find extreme points
-- **Step 1 - Find extreme points**: find all the intersections among lines.
-Extreme points are which satisfy all criteria
+- Find all the intersections of each pair of lines
-- **Step 2 - Check feasible range's boundedness**
-- Step 3 - Check if maximun and mininum value of objective function exist and calculate them
+- Loop through the set of intersections, the point satisfy all criteria is an extreme point
 ### Task 2 - Check the boundedness of the feasible range
-UPDATE LATER
+For each extreme points $E$, loop through the lines it is in:
+- Let $\vec{a}$ be the direction vector of the line
+- Move point $E$ along the line (both side) infinitely far away
+- If it still satisfy all criteria, then the feasible range is unbounded.

+Loop for all lines, all extreme points to make sure we do not skip any case
 ### Task 3 - Calculate the $\min$ and $\max$ of the objective function
-UPDATE LATER
+- Let $d, D$ be the minimum, maximum value of the list of objective functions's value at extreme points

+For each loop iteration in the step two, when move the point $E$ far away.
+If it still satisfy all criteria, we calculate the value of objective function as well.
+- If it increase and greater than $D$, objective function does not have maximum value.
+- If it decrease and less than $d$, objective function does not have minimum value
 ## Local run
 ### Prepare input
 - Create folder `data\`
 - Place the input data in file `.txt`.
-For example, `intput.txt`
+For example, `intput_01.txt`
 - Place the file path in varibale `input_path` and `output_path` in file `main.py`
 ### Run code
 ```bash